puzzleboks/wanderlist/README.md

 5. Basic Express setup

 # Implementation
 WanderList is a single-page application written with Express and Sequelize, utilizing Ajax calls to interact with the Mapbox API.
+The app uses three models: users, pins, and photos.
+Each user can have many pins, and each pin can have many photos.